virtualmin/virtualmin.com/content/docs/Development/creating-web-app-installer.md

 | `3`    | Script only needs a username               |

 The custom login and password entered by the user will be passed to the `script_scriptname_install` function.
-If your script installer doesn't setup an initial login at all, you can either omit this function or have it return `0`.
+If your web app installer doesn't setup an initial login at all, you can either omit this function or have it return `0`.

 Additionally, this function can return an array containing a numeric code, minimum password length and regular expression that the password must match.
 For example, the following code fragment from the WordPress installer requires a password that is at least 8 characters long, and contains at least one upper-case letter, one lower-case letter and one digit.